firesidefiction/firesidefiction.github.io/about.md

 ----

-## Submissions Guidelines
+# Submissions Guidelines

 ## Fireside Magazine is currently closed for submissions.
 Our next open submissions period is April 23 to 27, 2018.

-We accept flash fiction of up to 1,000 words, and short stories from 1,000 to 4,000 words.
+We accept short fiction up to 4,000 words.

-Fireside is only able to publish and pay for our fantastic stories with the support of our Patreon backers.
-As our support grows, we’ll be able to publish more stories and longer stories, and raise our already leading pay rates even higher.
-Please consider [supporting us on Patreon](https://www.patreon.com/firesidefiction).
+We also accept illustration portfolio submissions for consideration on an ongoing basis.
+Please fill out [this form](https://airtable.com/shrDve4OIlTFCbFmQ) to submit your portfolio.

 ## At a Glance